ken20001207/calculator/README.md

 This project is a practice for the "Cramer's rule",
 which can used to resovle the math problem of simultaneous equations.
-I made this web page for my math homework.
+I made this web page for my senior high school math homework.

 ## About developer